newAM/flake8-bitbucket/README.rst

     flake8-bitbucket:
     --bitbucket-api-token BITBUCKET_API_TOKEN
-                            Bitbucket API token for authentication.
+                            Bitbucket API token for authentication, or a path to a file containing the token.
 Setting this option will automatically enable flake8-bitbucket as the formatter.
     --bitbucket-url BITBUCKET_URL
                             Bitbucket server URL, such as http://localhost:8090.
     --bitbucket-project-key BITBUCKET_PROJECT_KEY